Dongnae station (Korail)

 Dongnae station is a railway station of the Donghae Line in Nangmin-dong, Dongnae District, Busan, South Korea.
 The station is unrelated to the Dongnae Station of Busan Metro.

 It is in close proximity to Nangmin Station on Line 4.

+The original station was built during Japanese occupation and operated until 2016, when it was replaced by the current station.
+The original station is preserved adjacent to the elevated platform of the new station.